Table of Contents

 Pearl Jam is one of the most important and iconic bands from the 1990 grunge scene.
-They consist of two guitarists with a very large alternative sound that is influential to today’s players.
+They consist of two guitarists with a very large alternative sound.

-This guide will look at the gear and settings Stone Gossard and Mike McCready use to get their sound.
+This Killer Rig guide will look at the gear and settings Stone Gossard and Mike McCready use to get their sound.
 They are settings that will work great when you are just starting out with Pearl jam tones.

 What Is The Pearl Jam Sound?